aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 - You WILL sometimes exit too early
 - Your winning trades will feel too small of a position size
-- It WILL happen over and over against
+- It WILL happen over and over again

 Accept this misery.
 Get used to it.